maslennikov/tenge/README.md

 uniquely and hook the insert operation to automatically generate the `id` field for each document that doesn't have it.

+Important: no custom IDs are generated upon upsert event.
+If this behavior is desirable, please consider using an after-upsert hook in a similar fashion as the before-insert one is used for this purpose.

-To override this behavior, see `_initCollection()` implementation.
+To override default behavior, see `_initCollection()` implementation.

-Here is an example how to utilize this behavior to make Tenge automatically create non-existent collections upon the first access (no error handling for brevity):
+Here is an example how to utilize this method to make Tenge automatically create non-existent collections upon the first access (error handling is omitted for brevity):

 ```javascript